simone-viozzi/Mask-RCNN-training-with-docker-containers-on-Sagemaker/README.md

 [#TODO dummy example 2]

-In the previous example we started the container passing some test data to it, in this example we will
+In the previous example we started the container passing some test data to it, in this example we will extend this part.

 - - -